solid/shapes/README.md

 ## Purpose

-The Solid Shapes Catalogue supports interoperability by:
+The *Solid SHACL Shapes Catalogue* supports interoperability by:

 * Allowing applications to validate user data before reading or writing to Pods
 * Enabling discovery of common semantic models